REDLab-Team/gnirps/utils/README.md

 #### PageRequest
-As of now, the only tool (apart from the ones mentionned in two first sections of this document) that really is shared between several projects is the PageRequest generator `com.gnirps.commons.utils.CustomPageRequest`.
+As of now, the only tool (apart from the ones mentionned in two first sections of this document) that really is shared between several projects is the PageRequest generator `com.gnirps.utils.CustomPageRequest`.
 Its job is to allow the use of the Pageable objects easily in any controller or repository, for example.

 #### ExecutionTimer